cal-itp/reports/README.md

 This will create data for one month within the reports/outputs folder.

-Note that running too many threads (i.e. parallel queries, such as `30` or more) may not complete successfully if many other queries are happening simultaneously - [BigQuery has a limit of 100 concurrent queries](https://cloud.google.com/bigquery/quotas).
-If this is the case, try rerunning with fewer threads (i.e. `8`).
+Note that running too many threads (i.e. parallel queries, such as `30` or more) may not complete successfully if many other BigQuery queries are happening simultaneously: [BigQuery has a limit of 100 concurrent queries](https://cloud.google.com/bigquery/quotas).
+If this is the case, try rerunning with fewer threads (i.e. `make all -j 8`).

 If this still isn't successful, check each folder to see if both an index.html and 'data' folder exist.
 This can be done via:
 ```shell